ElementsProject/lightning-charge/README.md

 ## REST API

 All endpoints accept and return data in JSON format.

+Authentication is done using HTTP basic authentication headers, with `api-token` as the username and the value of the `API_TOKEN` environment variable (configure in `.env`) as the password.

 Invoices have the following properties: `id`, `msatoshi`, `quoted_currency`, `quoted_amount`, `peerid`, `rhash`, `payreq`, `description`, `created_at`, `expires_at`, `completed`, `completed_at` and `metadata`.